GrandCru/GoogleSheets/README.md

 end

 # The library requires that known good data is present locally
-# through filesystem at the application startup phase.
+# through filesystem at the application start phase.
-# The mix task gs.fetch uses the configuration to fetch CSV
+# The mix task gs.fetch uses the :google_sheets configuration to fetch CSV
-# data from spreadsheets and saves them into directories specified
+# data and saves them locally.
-# in the config/config.exs file
 mix gs.fetch

 ```